Yachting

 Monaco

-Monaco is the yachting world’s ultimate flex.
-Port Hercules transforms each year during the Monaco Yacht Show into the most concentrated display of superyacht wealth on the planet.
+Monaco is the yachting world's ultimate flex.
+Port Hercules transforms each September during the Monaco Yacht Show into the most concentrated display of superyacht inventory on the planet.
 With 760 berths available, including 30 reserved for visitors, the infrastructure matches the ambition.
-And the new Mareterra marina will add around 15 further berths for both motor yachts and sailing vessels, pushing Monaco’s docking capacity even higher.

-Step ashore and Monaco delivers just as hard.
-Le Louis XV Alain Ducasse at l’Hotel de Paris anchors a culinary scene that genuinely competes with anywhere in Europe.
-The Carré d’Or district is where you’ll find the flagship stores of every major luxury house.
-And when you need a quieter moment, l’Opéra de Monte Carlo and Le Jardin Japonaise both offer a different kind of refined pleasure.
+Le Louis XV Alain Ducasse at l'Hotel de Paris anchors a culinary scene that competes with anywhere in Europe.
+The Carré d'Or district is where the flagship stores of every major luxury house sit.
+L'Opéra de Monte Carlo and Le Jardin Japonais both deliver a quieter register when needed.

 AttractionsDetails